 The photo above was taken during prejudging at a bodybuilding competition.
 At 5’6″ 112 lbs, my face would have looked emaciated.
 My cheeks clearly show build where just a few months before showed sag.

 Fast Forward – 2008

-A study was done in which a group of seventeen women in early menopause were put on a weight training program for nine months.
+A study was done in which a group of seventeen women in early menopause was put on a weight training program for nine months.
 The results were that those who worked out with weights significantly increased their lumbar bone density.
 Lumbar bone is the most porous bone as well as the most quickly lost; It was previously thought impossible to build and replace.
 Point being, bone is capable of adjusting its strength and mass in proportion to the amount of stress placed on it!

 So what does that study have to do with the face?